dusktrades/ftx-cli/docs/topics/trading/README.md

 ```
 Required:
   -m, --market <market>                                     Market name.
       --side <side>                                         Order side.
   -t, --type <type>                                         Order type.
   -s, --size <size>                                         Size to execute.

 Optional/order-type-specific:
       --size-currency (base | quote)                        Source currency for calculating size [default: base].
-  -p, --price <price>                 Price that limit orders will be executed at.
+  -p, --price (<price> | <price range> | <relative price>)  Price that limit orders will be executed at.
+      --price-hook (<price> | <name>)                       Source price for calculating price if price is relative [default: mark].
-      --trigger-price <price>         Price that triggers stop or take profit orders.
+      --trigger-price <price>                               Price that triggers stop and take profit orders.
       --trail-value <value>                                 Distance the price must change direction and move in order to trigger trailing stop orders.
       --split <count>                                       Splits the order into a number of smaller, equal-sized orders.
       --duration <duration>                                 Spreads the individual orders of a split order linearly (i.e. fixed interval) over a total order placement duration, creating a TWAP order.
       --[no-]reduce-only                                    Toggle Reduce-Only mode.
 When enabled, orders will only reduce your position.
       --[no-]ioc                                            Toggle Immediate-or-Cancel (IOC) mode.
 When enabled, limit orders will only be executed as the taker.
       --[no-]post-only                                      Toggle Post-Only mode.
 When enabled, limit orders will only be executed as the maker.
       --[no-]retry                                          Toggle Retry-Until-Filled mode.
 When enabled, triggered orders that are executed at market will be retried until the order size is filled.
       --rate-limit <rate limit>                             Advanced users only.
 Order placement rate limit, denoted as request limit per interval (milliseconds).
 ```

 > ℹ️ FTX CLI allows you to place new advanced order types.
 [Learn more](./advanced-orders.md).
 >
-> ℹ️ You can save your order mode (IOC, Post-Only, Reduce-Only, Retry-Until-Filled) and rate limit preferences using the `config` command.
+> ℹ️ You can save your order behaviour (size currency, price hook), order mode (IOC, Post-Only, Reduce-Only, Retry-Until-Filled) and rate limit preferences using the `config` command.

 ---